Delmastro/Data-Science/README.md

 # Data-Science

-This is a repository dedicated to all the data science related courses taken at UQ.

-It is a collation that includes my projects and course notes from various information systems courses:
+This repository is a collation of my projects and course notes from the subsequent data science courses:

 ~~~~SQL
 INFS1200: Introduction to Information Systems